-We at RoadBike have established the following guidelines pertaining to all motorcycle photo features being submitted for consideration.
-In creating these guidelines, it is our intent to clarify what is expected of photographers as well as maintain the standards we have come to know at American Iron..
+We at Motorcycle have established the following guidelines pertaining to all motorcycle photo features being submitted for consideration.
+In creating these guidelines, it is our intent to clarify what is expected of photographers as well as maintain our quality standards.

 Please read the following guidelines carefully.
 If there are any questions, contact our office.
 Deviating too far from these guidelines will most often result in work being rejected and returned to the photographer.

-The Angles: There are 6 basic angles and 3 details (minimum) that must be covered when photographing a feature bike for Tam Communications.
+The Angles: There are 6 basic angles and 3 details (minimum) that must be covered when photographing a feature bike for TAM Communications.
 (See images at the bottom of the page.)
 It is strongly suggested that the six basic angles and engine details be done with a telephoto lens, (100mm +), not wide angle.
-We do not want to see any wide-angle photos.
+Wide-angle photos can be submitted an an option after the basic angles are covered.
 Cockpit shot can be done with a normal lens (50mm+).

 Depth of Field: The bike must be in focus from front to back at all angles.
 Anything in front of or behind the bike should be out of focus as much as possible.

 Positioning the Bike: See Examples.
 For the “broadside” shots, the front wheel must be pointed straight ahead, and in line with the rear wheel of the bike.

 When shooting the left side of the bike in particular, use something to prop up the kickstand where necessary.
 Many photographers carry small blocks to correct the lean of the bike.

 The angle shots may have the front wheel turned very slightly towards the camera.
 Never turn the front wheel away from the camera in any position or angle.

 Cropping: When looking through the camera, leave extra space around the bike so the art department can crop the image to fit the page layout.
 DO NOT crop images too tightly!